 🥑 At this stage, babies are getting better at chewing, but they still need foods that are easy to mash with their gums.
 Continue to avoid hard, crunchy, or sticky foods, and opt for textures that break down easily in the mouth, like ripe fruits, soft-cooked grains, or tender shredded meats.

-I hope you’ve enjoyed this example day of meals for our 10 month old!
+I hope you've enjoyed this example day of meals for our 10 month old and additional meal ideas!